tensorflow/models/official/projects/video_ssl/README.md

 clips from different videos are pushed away.
 CVRL significantly closes the gap between unsupervised and supervised video representation learning.

-We release the code and pre-trained models.
+Here we release the code and pre-trained models.

-More pre-trained model checkpoints and a detailed instruction about the code will be updated.

 ## Experimental Results